Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Small-Gap Regime Case Study: Conformal Bandits for Portfolio Allocation

 Rather than treating each individual asset as a separate arm in the MAB formulation, we define the arms as different portfolio strategies.
 This aggregation substantially reduces the dimensionality of the decisions (i.e., the number of arms), lowers the trading turnover, and enhances stability.
-In this work, we consider three well-established portfolio strategies, represented by: \begin{itemize} \item \textit{Sell-All} (SA), a full liquidation strategy that holds no risky assets, that is, a pure cash or neutral position, with
+In this work, we consider three well-established portfolio strategies, represented by: \begin{description} \item[\textit{Sell-All} (SA):] a full liquidation strategy that holds no risky assets, i.e., a pure cash or neutral position, with $W_j^{\mathrm{SA}} = 0$;